-1. If a regular employee is assigned to work at a location other than his/her assigned campus and, with the approval of the Employer has secured accommodation at that location, the College will reimburse the employee the following:
+1. If a regular employee is assigned to work at a location other than their assigned campus and, with the approval of the Employer has secured accommodation at that location, the College will reimburse the employee the following:

-- a. mileage costs for one round trip per week between the employee's residence and the location; - b. the reasonable cost of accommodation; - c. meal expenses up to a maximum of \$44.00 (with receipts) or \$25.00 (without receipts). - 2.
-If a regular employee is assigned to work at a location other than his/her assigned campus and does not secure accommodation, the College will reimburse the employee for the difference in mileage between the employee's normal travel to work and the assigned location (i.e. if the normal distance to work is 35 kilometers and the distance to the assigned location is 45 kilometers, the employee will be paid mileage for 10 kilometers). - 3.
-If a regular employee is required to travel to a worksite that is not an established campus, the College will reimburse the employee for mileage that is greater than 15 kilometers from the employee's assigned campus (i.e. if the distance to the site is 35 kilometers from the employee's assigned campus, the employee will be paid mileage for 20 kilometers). - 4.
-Instructors who are engaged in the Rotating Trades and Residential Construction Program are entitled to travel time between centers as per the 2:1 ratio identified in Clause 13.2(e) of the collective agreement (e.g. three hours travel time = 1.5 hour workload credit).
+- (a) mileage costs for one round trip per week between the employee's residence and the location; - (b) the reasonable cost of accommodation; - (c) meal expenses as detailed under Article 41 Subsistence Allowance.

+2. If a regular employee is assigned to work at a location other than their assigned campus and does not secure accommodation, the College will reimburse the employee for the difference in mileage between the employee's normal travel to work and the assigned location (i.e. if the normal distance to work is 35 kilometers and the distance to the assigned location is 45 kilometers, the employee will be paid mileage for 10 kilometers).

+3. If a regular employee is required to travel to a worksite that is not an established campus, the College will reimburse the employee for mileage that is greater than 15 kilometers from the employee's assigned campus (i.e. if the distance to the site is 35 kilometers from the employee's assigned campus, the employee will be paid mileage for 20 kilometers).

+4. Instructors who are engaged in the Rotating Trades and Residential Construction Program are entitled to travel time between centers as per the 2:1 ratio identified in Clause 13.2(e) of the collective agreement (e.g. three hours travel time = 1.5 hour workload credit).
 The parties have agreed that travel time of less than 30 minutes, calculated cumulatively for the days of a specific assignment, will not be claimed.
 Travel time of 30 minutes or greater, calculated cumulatively for the days of a specific assignment, may be claimed.
 Travel time will be determined using Google Maps.
 Only travel time in excess of the employee's normal travel time to their assigned location will be recognized.
 Travel time will not typically be paid at overtime rates.
 It will be recognized as workload credit either as part of the employee's contract or on a timesheet.